42ity/fty-alert-engine/README.md

 * 'reason' is string detailing reason for error.
 Possible values are: INVALID\_TYPE
 * subject of the message MUST be 'rfc-evaluator-rules'

+#### List of rules (LIST version 2)

+The USER peer sends the following messages using MAILBOX SEND to FTY-ALERT-ENGINE-SERVER ("fty-alert-engine") peer:

+* LIST2/'jsonPayload'

+where
+* '/' indicates a multipart string message
+* 'jsonPayload' describes a json payload to filter rules on (type, rule_class, asset_type, asset_sub_type, in (location), category) attributes
+* subject of the message MUST be 'rfc-evaluator-rules'
+* see lib/src/fty_alert_engine_server.cc::list_rules2()

+The FTY-ALERT-ENGINE-SERVER peer MUST respond with one of the messages back to USER peer using MAILBOX SEND.

+* LIST2/'jsonPayload'/'rule\-1'/.../'rule\-n'
+* ERROR/'reason'

+where
+* '/' indicates a multipart frame message
+* 'type' MUST be copied from the request
+* 'ruleclass' MUST be copied from the request (empty string if it was empty)
+* 'rule\-1',...'rule\-n' MUST be JSONs corresponding to rules of given type and rule class
+* 'reason' is string detailing reason for error.
+Possible values are: INVALID\_TYPE
+* subject of the message MUST be 'rfc-evaluator-rules'

 #### Getting rule content

 The USER peer sends the following messages using MAILBOX SEND to